 Judy was a stay at home mom until the daughters left high school.
 She then took an office assistant job.
 What she made she spent on herself but it was not enough to live on.
 She needed Gabriel to finance her lifestyle, her Beta backup man.
 The last time I saw her she was fighting aging with all weapons, maybe a little too much based on her makeup and length of dress.
 She was in midlife crisis.

 With my amoral life, I couldn't criticize.
 I put my arm around Gabriel and his head to my bosom until he stopped crying.
-As he calmed, I told him I was not the honorable person he assumed, there where sins, there was an Edward in my past but blamed my husband's swinging agenda.
+As he calmed, I told him I was not the honorable person he assumed, there were sins.
+There was an Edward in my past but blamed my husband's swinging agenda.
 I cried too but for myself, not Gabriel.
 Spent, I asked if he still admired me.
 He was shocked at my revelation but said he still admired me, maybe more.
 He thought less of my husband.

 Calmed after the catharses of tears I told him.